 Handling Boolean Values in Hidden Form Fields

-Command | Description |
+Command Description

-addEventListener | Attaches an event handler to the document for the 'DOMContentLoaded' event, guaranteeing that the script runs after the HTML document has been fully loaded and processed. |
+addEventListener Attaches an event handler to the document for the 'DOMContentLoaded' event, ensuring the script runs after the HTML document is completely loaded and parsed.

-toLowerCase() | Converts a string to lowercase letters for case-insensitive comparison. |
+toLowerCase() Converts a string to lowercase letters, used here to perform a case-insensitive comparison.

-forms | Accesses the document's forms collection, letting you to retrieve a specific form by name. |
+forms Accesses the forms collection of the document, allowing retrieval of a specific form by its name.

-elements | Accesses the form's elements collection, letting you to retrieve a specific input element by name. |
+elements Accesses the elements collection of a form, allowing retrieval of a specific input element by its name.

-req.body | Contains the parsed body of the Express request, which is used to access form input values on the server side. |
+req.body Contains the parsed body of the request in Express, used to access form input values on the server-side.

-On the server side, the Node.js script handles form submissions using the Express framework.
-Express middleware urlencoded parses URL-encoded data given by HTML forms.
-The stringToBoolean function, like the client-side version, turns the string value into a boolean.
-The req.body attribute accesses the form input values submitted with the request.
-The transformed boolean value is then returned in the response.
-This method provides a dependable way to handle form data containing boolean values, ensuring that the boolean values are correctly processed on both the client and server sides.
+On the server-side, the Node.js script utilizes the Express framework to handle form submissions.
+The Express middleware urlencoded is used to parse URL-encoded data sent by HTML forms.
+The stringToBoolean function, similar to the client-side version, converts the string value to a boolean.
+The req.body property is used to access the form input values sent in the request.
+The converted boolean value is then sent back in the response.
+This approach demonstrates a reliable way to handle form data that includes boolean values, ensuring that the boolean values are accurately processed on both the client and server sides.

-JavaScript: Converting Strings to Booleans in Forms
+JavaScript: Converting String to Boolean in Forms

 JavaScript and HTML